 Most important of all, inspect all work carefully before paying contractors for it.
 As the adage goes, possession is nine-tenths of the law, so if you don’t pay them for bad work, the onus is on them to pursue the matter in arbitration or small claims court to try and get money from you, rather than vice-versa.

 Even contractors who do high-quality work and who show up every day on time can still hit you with surprise costs.
 Before collecting quotes, tell each contractor that you have a zero-tolerance policy for projects going over-budget.
-Ask them to be extremely precise when bidding the project, because you will not use them for future projects, nor recommend them to fellow property investors if they hit you with surprise costs midway through the renovation.
+Ask them to be extremely precise when bidding the project, otherwise you will not use them for future projects, nor recommend them to fellow property investors if they hit you with surprise costs midway through the renovation.
+That way, you’re better protecting your financing towards house flipping and other investments from the beginning.

 If the contractor insists that it’s impossible to know what surprises they’ll find behind a wall or under a floor, get a second, third, and fourth opinion.
 It may be true, in which case other contractors should confirm that stance.
 Or the other contractors may have better insights about what lies beneath the surface.